 View the technical data sheet for the Mitsubishi RA18H1213G here.

 For cooling I used an Akasa AK-865 Compact AMD Cooler.
 This comprised of heatsink and 80mm diameter fan.
 Running at 18W the module generated a lot of heat so the fan needed to be run all the time and I found it to be noisy and irritating after a while.

-Whilst servicing my motorcycle I was topping up the coolant and started thinking about how I could use a similar system for cooling my amplifier.
+I started thinking about how I could use a liquid cooling system for my amplifier.
 Designed well and with the radiator and cooling fans located outside the shack I concluded I could build not only a near silent running system but also a work of art.

 SURPLUS ALLOY CASINGS

 I intended buying a piece of alloy block and using my milling machine to machine a casing for my amplifier.
 However, whilst attending the September 2017 National Hamfest in Newark, Nottinghamshire, I came across a guy selling some surplus combiners for £3 each.
 I decided that with some modification that one would be ideal to house my amplifier and other projects, so bought three.

 Removing the lid from the casing revealed the combiner Printed Circuit Board (PCB).
 Using a soldering iron I desoldered the N-type connectors before removing PCB from the casing.

 For the coolant pipe I am using 10mm diameter microbore copper pipe.
 I drilled three 10mm holes all the way through the casing.

 I had planned on using my milling machine with collet and machine vice as this is much more accurate than a standard drill chuck.
 Unfortunately after drilling down to a depth of 15mm on the first hole, one of my milling machine gears broke.
 I considered putting the project on hold but after testing accuracy of my drill press I decided to use that instead.
 I was also forced to use my drill press vice because my machine vice didn’t fit.